-25. The eligibility criteria for mitigation activities are to be aligned with Nigeria's national priorities.
+26. The eligibility criteria for mitigation activities are to be aligned with Nigeria's national priorities as stipulated in the NDC.
 Mitigation outcomes from Article 6.2, to be transferred to other parties for use towards their NDCs or transferred for other international mitigation purposes (OIMP), cannot be used towards achieving Nigeria's NDC.
 The following criteria will determine the eligibility of mitigation activities.